microsoft/TypeScript-wiki/Architectural-Overview.md

 ## Overview of the compilation process

-The process starts with preprocessing. the preprocessor figures out what files should be included in the compilation by following references (/// references and import statements).
+The process starts with preprocessing.
+The preprocessor figures out what files should be included in the compilation by following references (`/// <references ... />` and `import` statements).

 The parser then generates AST `Node`s.
-These are just abstract representation of the user input in a tree format.
-A `SourceFile` object represents an AST for a given file with some additional information like file name and source text.
+These are just an abstract representation of the user input in a tree format.
+A `SourceFile` object represents an AST for a given file with some additional information like the file name and source text.

+The binder then passes over the AST nodes and generates and binds `Symbol`s.
+One `Symbol` is created for each named entity.
+There is a subtle distinction but several declaration nodes can name the same entity.
+That means that sometimes different `Node`s will have the same `Symbol`, and each `Symbol` keeps track of its declaration `Node`s.
-The binder then passes over the AST nodes and generates and binds `Symbol`s; these are one per named entity, each `Symbol` can have multiple `Node`s, e.g.: multiple declarations of `namespace`, or `class` and a `namespace` with the same name, etc.. the binder also handles scopes and makes sure that each symbol is created in the correct enclosing function/block scope.
+For example, a `class` and a `namespace` with the same name can *merge* and will have the same `Symbol`.
+The binder also handles scopes and makes sure that each `Symbol` is created in the correct enclosing scope.

 Generating a `SourceFile` (along with its `Symbol`s) is done through calling the `createSourceFile` API.

-So far the AST/Symbols represent the infomation of a single file.
-But `namespace`s for instance can span multiple files, so can interfaces, classes, etc.. so the next step is build a global view of all files in the compilation by building a `Program`.
+So far, `Symbol`s represent named entities as seen within a single file, but several declarations can merge multiple files, so the next step is to build a global view of all files in the compilation  by building a `Program`.

 A `Program` is a collection of `SourceFile`s and a set of `CompilerOptions`.
 A `Program` is created by calling the `createProgram` API.

-From a `Program` instance a `TypeChecker` can be created. `TypeChecker` is the core of the TypeScript type system. it is the part responsible to figuring out relationships between `Symbols` from different file, assigning `Type`s to `Symbol`s and generating any semantic `Diagnostic`s (i.e. errors).
+From a `Program` instance a `TypeChecker` can be created.
+`TypeChecker` is the core of the TypeScript type system.
+It is the part responsible for figuring out relationships between `Symbols` from different files, assigning `Type`s to `Symbol`s, and generating any semantic `Diagnostic`s (i.e. errors).

 The first thing a `TypeChecker` will do is to consolidate all the `Symbol`s from different `SourceFile`s into a single view, and build a single Symbol Table by "merging" any common `Symbol`s (e.g. `namespace`s spanning multiple files).

 After initializing the original state, the `TypeChecker` is ready to answer any questions about the program.
-Such questions can be: what is the `Symbol` for this `Node`, or what is the `Type` of this `Symbol`, what `Symbol`s are visible at a location in the AST, or what are the `Signature`s for a function declaration, or what errors would be produced for a file.
+Such "questions" might be:
+* What is the `Symbol` for this `Node`?
+* What is the `Type` of this `Symbol`?
+* What `Symbol`s are visible in this portion of the AST?
+* What are the available `Signature`s for a function declaration?
+* What errors should be reported for a file?

-The `TypeChecker` computes everything lazely; it only "resolves" the necessary information to answer a question, the checker will only examine Nodes/Symbols/Types that contribute to the question at hand and will not attempt to examine additional entities.
+The `TypeChecker` computes everything lazily; it only "resolves" the necessary information to answer a question.
+The checker will only examine `Node`s/`Symbol`s/`Type`s that contribute to the question at hand and will not attempt to examine additional entities.

 An `Emitter` can also be created from a given `Program`.
 The `Emitter` is responsible for generating the desired output for a given `SourceFile`; this includes `.js`, `.jsx`, `.d.ts`, and `.js.map` outputs.

 ## Terminology